armfxl/discord-bot/README.md

 // Loads up the discord.js library
 const Discord = require("discord.js");

-// Here we load the token from the config file, we will use this to log in. const { token } = require("../config/config.js");
+// Here we load the token and prefix from the config file. const { token, prefix } = require("../config/config.js");

 // This is your client.
-When you see 'client.something', this is what we're refering to. const client = new Discord.Client();
+When you see 'client.something' this is what we're refering to. const client = new Discord.Client();
 ```